jimdigriz/oauth2-worker/README.md

 The aim of the project is:

  * keep your tokens safe
+ * easy to use (both for the developer and end user)
  * transparently handle the renewing of your tokens
  * handle requests on your behalf by adding an `Authorization` header
      * later [signing](https://gitlab.com/jimdigriz/oauth2-worker/issues/3)

 The choice to use a Web Worker came about as:

- * provides a non-technical end user a familiar and bullet proof way to control logging out (close tab or reload page)
+ * provides a non-technical end user a familiar, expected and non-overridable bullet proof way to log out by closing or reloading the tab
-     * using a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) ([which others have considered](https://developers.google.com/web/updates/2016/06/2-cookie-handoff)) makes hard for the end user to control
+     * using a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) ([which others have considered](https://developers.google.com/web/updates/2016/06/2-cookie-handoff)) makes this difficult for the end user to control
  * every tab is its own session
-     * Service Workers are shared between tabs so being logged in concurrently as more than one user becomes difficult
+     * Service Workers are shared between tabs so being logged in concurrently as more than one user becomes difficult for a developer and requires session management
- * both a cross-origin IFRAME or Service Worker implementation would be unable to distinguish between authorized (your code) and unauthorized (third party JavaScript) use of its interface as it would come from the [same-origin source](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)
+ * both a cross-origin IFRAME or Service Worker implementation would be unable to distinguish between authorized (your code) and unauthorized (third party JavaScript) use of its interface as messages would all come from the [same-origin source](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)
      * interface with the Web Worker is only directly available from within (private to) the `OAuth2` class
- * straight forward for the developer to securely use
+ * straight forward for the developer to safely use and hopefully hard to make a mistake
      * you are responsible for making sure the instigated `OAuth2` class is [not exposed outside of a closure](https://philipwalton.com/articles/implementing-private-and-protected-members-in-javascript/)
      * if you expose the class, third party JavaScript will be able to make HTTP requests with your access token
-         * they could use an HTTP endpoint under their control to send arbitrary requests to obtain your access token
+         * they could use an HTTP endpoint under their control to send your access token to
              * mitigations for this are covered in "Serving HTTP Headers for your Application"
          * fortunately they still will have no access to your refresh token